DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/ingesting-tmc2.md

 !!!
 Warning "Spice Kernel Coverage"

     SPICE kernels are downloaded directly from ISRO's PRADAN system, SPICE coverage isn't complete so you can download images that do not have kernels available for them yet.
-Either because PRADAN has no kernels for them for we haven't downloaded them yet as it's a very manual process.
+Either because PRADAN has no kernels for them or we haven't downloaded them yet as it's a manual process.

-    Check Available kernels with the following CURL command:
+    Check available kernels with the following CURL command:

     ```bash
     curl -XGET "https://astrogeology.usgs.gov/apis/spiceql/latest/searchForKernelsets?spiceqlNames=\[chandrayaan2\]&limitCk=-1&limitSpk=-1" | jq